 PG&E submitted a settlement agreement with a number of parties on December 20, 2019.
 PG&E filed its initial 2020 GRC proposal on December 13, 2018.
 The 2020 GRC requests the CPUC to authorize revenues for the period 2020-2022.

 Faced with an extended wildfire season, our General Rate Case proposal outlines PG&E's plans to make important additional safety investments to help further reduce wildfire risk.
 It also includes investments to enhance gas and electric safety and reliability.
 PG&E's proposed grid hardening investments are driven by our priority to help continue to keep our customers and communities safe.
 Some of these proposed investments are additional precautionary measures implemented following the 2017 and 2018 wildfires intended to further reduce wildfire threats.

 More than half of PG&E's proposed increase would be directly related to wildfire prevention, risk reduction, and additional safety enhancements.
 Among the important wildfire safety investments in the GRC proposal are the following components of PG&E's expanded Community Wildfire Safety Program:

-While the GRC proposal will help fund a series of important additional safety investments, this proposal does not request funding for potential claims resulting from the devastating 2017 and 2018 Northern California wildfires the largest of which are still under investigation.
+While the GRC proposal will help fund a series of important additional safety investments, this proposal does not request funding for potential claims resulting from the 2017 and 2018 Northern California wildfires.

 The proposal also does not seek recovery of PG&E Corporation or Utility officer compensation.